Democratic Party of Wisconsin: 21st century

-In the first decade of the 21st century, Wisconsin was fairly evenly divided between Republican and Democratic parties, as both parties held statewide offices and at various times held control of one or both houses of the Legislature.
-This changed with the 2010 election when a national Republican wave helped elect a Republican Governor and Republican majorities in the Wisconsin Senate and Assembly.
+In the first decade of the 21st century, Wisconsin government was fairly evenly divided between the Republican and Democratic parties, as both parties held various statewide offices and at alternating times held control of one or both houses of the Legislature.
+This changed with the 2010 general election, when a national Republican voter wave helped to elect a Republican Governor and Republican majorities in both the State Senate and State Assembly.
 With full control of state government, one of the Republicans' first acts was the controversial 2011 Wisconsin Act 10, the "budget repair bill" which stripped collective bargaining rights from public employee unions.
-Following mass protests in the state capital, Democratic senators fled the state in an attempt to deny a quorum and slow down the passage of the bill.
-The attempt ultimately failed, but the controversy led to two years (2011 & 2012) of senate recall elections, and a gubernatorial recall election.
-The recalls gave the Democrats a brief senate majority in 2012, but it was lost to new senate maps in 2012.
+Following mass protests in the state capital, Democratic senators fled the state in an attempt to deny a quorum and slow down or prevent the passage of the bill.
+This attempt ultimately failed, but the controversy led to two years (2011 & 2012) of senate recall elections in addition to a gubernatorial recall election.
+The recalls gave the Democrats a brief senate majority in 2012; this majority was ultimately lost to new senate maps later that year.

 The main effect of the 2010 election, however, was that it allowed Republicans to control the redistricting process following the 2010 census.
-They used this power to draw a substantially gerrymandered map for the 2011-2021 decade—a gerrymander that was frequently cited as the worst or one of the worst in the country.
+They used this power to draw a significantly gerrymandered map for the 2011-2021 decade.
+This gerrymander was frequently cited as the worst, or one of the worst, in the country.
 Under the maps implemented by the Republican redistricting law (2011 Wisconsin Act 43) Democrats have not been able to win more than 43% of either the State Assembly or Senate.
+New maps were implemented in 2023, with some success in flipping legislative seats, but as of February 2026 Democrats remain unable to capture a majority.